 14. And then Haggai answered and said, “So is this people and so is this nation before me, says Jehovah, and so is every work of their hands, and that which they offer there is unclean.

 ¶20.
-Then the word of Jehovah came a second time to Haggai on the twenty-fourth of the month, saying,
+Then the word of the Lord came a second time to Haggai on the twenty-fourth of the month, saying,

-22. I will overthrow the throne of the kingdoms, and I will destroy the strength of the Gentile kingdoms.
-I will overthrow the chariot and its riders, and the horses and their riders shall fall, each man by the sword of his brother.
+22.and I will change the sovereignty of the kingdoms, and will bring to an end the power of Gentile kingdoms.
+I will overthrow the chariot and its riders, and the horses and their riders will fall, each man by the sword of his brother.

 23.In that day, says the Lord of Hosts, I will take you, Zerubbabel ben-Shealtiel, my servant, says Jehovah, and I will make you like a signet-ring, for I have chosen you, says the Lord of Hosts.”